The Complete Guide To Self-Employment Taxes

 If you find yourself in a situation where you cannot fully pay your tax liability, the IRS offers payment plans.
 You can learn more by calling the IRS or visiting the IRS website to sign up.

-While some freelancers can simply file their annual returns, many freelancers have to make estimated quarterly payments.
+While some self-employed individuals can simply file their annual returns, others have to make estimated quarterly payments.
 According to the IRS:

 Individuals, including sole proprietors, partners, and S corporation shareholders, generally have to make estimated tax payments if they expect to owe tax of $1,000 or more when their return is filed.

 Quarterly taxes are due each quarter.
-Freelancers must complete and submit Form 1040-ES along with payment.
+Self-employed individuals must complete and submit Form 1040-ES along with payment.
 IRS quarterly taxes are due by the following dates:

 - April 15